 It was what lay beneath that really made an impact.

-The dank aerobridge with fond memories of WWII and in desperate need of some TLC.
-The low ceilings and claustrophobically clinical interior of Heathrow.
-The hedgerows lining fields tended by generations.
+The dank Heathrow aerobridge with fond memories of WWII and in desperate need of some TLC.
+Not to mention the low ceilings, claustrophobically clinical interior, and power tripping immigration officials.
+And then hedgerows, lining fields tended by generations.
 The dark mounds of decaying mulch.
-The dense intensity of human existence that stretched unbroken for kilometres.
+The dense intensity of human existence that stretched unbroken for miles.

 The sense of time and antiquity was palpable, and we couldn’t help but question our own foundations.
 What would two upstarts from an ex-convict colony really know of culture?
 Of architecture?
 Of western history?
 Heaven help us…of food?!

-As we alighted from our taxi in the alleyways of Shoreditch, two suitcases and a couple of backpacks our only possessions for the next 12 months, these were the questions that circled our minds like crazed English magpies.
+As we alighted from our taxi in the alleyways of Shoreditch, two suitcases and a couple of backpacks our only possessions for the forseeable future, these were the questions that circled our minds like crazed English magpies.